Back to Blog

 What About Next.js?

 Next.js doesn't use WordPress plugins.
-SEO is handled in code:
+SEO is handled natively in code with the Metadata API (Next.js 16 syntax):

 title: 'Page Title',